s-grundner/Elektronik/Textsorten (Englisch).md

 > - world-class

 # Blog Comment
+## Structure
+Name
+09 May, 11:24am
+Angela, thank you for bringing up this topic.
+I understand your concerns, but...
+- Bulletpoints
+- Short end sentences as goodbyes
+	- I hope i could help you

 # Report

-> [!note] Beginning
+## Beginning

-> - The (aim / purpose / intention) of this report is to (describe / examine / outline/summarize/ compare)
+- The (aim / purpose / intention) of this report is to (describe / examine / outline/summarize/ compare)
-> - This report outlines/contains/examines
+- This report outlines/contains/examines
-> - This report aims to
+- This report aims to

 > [!example]
 > This report is intended to (get a closer look at ...).
 It examines the significance of ... by analyzing a bar / pie chart and tries to give reasons for the recent development.
 Finally, predictions about the future of ... will be made.
 >

-> [!note] Describing
+## Describing
-> - The slices of the pie chart show/compare
+- The slices of the pie chart show/compare
-> - The line graph shows
+- The line graph shows
-> - It can be seen clearly that
+- It can be seen clearly that
-> - ... is twice as big as
+- ... is twice as big as
-> - More than one third of ...
+- More than one third of ...
-> - One out of four is ...
+- One out of four is ...

+> [!example]
+> It can be seen that ....
+In addition, more than half of ....
+In contrast to that, only (four out of ten).
+The lowest category is ....

+## Future Predictions
+> [!example]
+> It can be predicted that ... will be used less and less.
+As for ..., it will remain important, because...
+Finally, the ... might still.

+## Conclusion
+It can therefore be concluded that ....
+So in the future....

+## Findings
+- The sources indicate that
+- These Statistics show that

+## Linkers
+- In addition
+- furthermore
+- what's more
+- moreover
+- besides
+- apart from

 ---

 # Letter / E-Mail
 ## Application / Motivation